-Last November, only six months after releasing the option of building chatbots into Messenger, Facebook’s VP of Messaging Products, David Marcus, announced that 34,000 chatbots had already been created for their burgeoning platform.
-In November, chatbot builders for marketers — ones that didn’t require extensive software development expertise — had only been on the scene for a few months.
+In November 2016, only six months after releasing the option of building chatbots into Messenger, Facebook’s VP of Messaging Products, David Marcus, announced that 34,000 chatbots had already been created for their burgeoning platform.
+That November, chatbot builders for marketers — ones that didn’t require extensive software development expertise — had only been on the scene for a few months.

 Fast forward to today.
 With dozens of easy-to-use chatbot builders available, marketers can now create a chatbot in around 10 minutes.
 It’s no wonder that Microsoft’s CEO Satya Nadella proclaimed, “Bots are the new apps.”

 What does this mean for the artificial intelligence of these chatbots?

 Getting started with chatbot artificial intelligence